J0Ysutradhar/J0Ysutradhar/README.md

 🎓 Currently im college student

-💻 Proficient in Python, HTML, CSS, and always eager to dive into new technologies.
+💻 Proficient in Python and always eager to dive into new technologies.

 🌱 Enthusiastic about learning and growing as a developer.